-Book Pocket Review, Title The orchardist, Author Amanda Coplin, Rating 3.5, The heart of the Orchard
+Book Book Review, Title The Orchardist, Author Amanda Coplin, Rating 3.5, The heart of the Orchard

 This is a well-structured novel of grief and solitude and of the damage of indifferent manipulation and violence, balanced against the friendship and care that can heal.
 The author depicts the inner life of people who are mostly isolated, via the point of view of an orchardist, as lonely, sometimes peaceful, and sometimes self-delusional or unaware.